midhunkalarikkal/FullDomain/Notes/js.md

 `Bind()`
 --------
-The bind method is similar to the call method in that both are used to explicitly set the value of this for a function. bind does not immediately invoke the function.
+- The bind method is similar to the call method in that both are used to explicitly set the value of this for a function.
+- bind does not immediately invoke the function.
 Instead, it returns a new copy of the function
+- It returns a new function with this permanently bound to the object you pass.You can optionally pass arguments, just like call().
 ```js
 function greet(message) {
   console.log(`${message}, ${this.name}`);